codernocook/OnlineForever_Replit/README.md

 A Javascript file that make Replit online forever with `kill 1` command.
 This script does not need monitor, but you can monitor to make sure it's still alive, check the `#Monitor` below

+# UPDATE
+> [!NOTE]
+> New update does not need monitor, you can use monitor to track if it's still alive.

 # How to use?
 1. Drag `jsForever.js` file to your Replit project.
 2. Add this